ismi-abbas/class-notes/Resources.md

 ## Resources

-> This part contain resources that you can refer for this courses
+> This part contain resources that you can refer for this crash courses

 ### Software